Meet the revamped AQHA Level 1, formerly known as Novice.

 The top ten shows/circuits require exhibitors to be the owner or related to the owner of the horse or have an AQHA show lease or permit.
 If the top ten show does not allow permits, an AQHA show lease must be on file with AQHA.
 The top-10 shows/circuits are determined by the total number of entries the previous year and can change from year to year.

-Top-10 shows/circuits that will require a permit or AQHA show lease for Level 1 (Novice) competition in 2015:
+Top-10 shows/circuits that will require a permit or AQHA show lease for Level 1 competition in 2016:

-Iowa Show Circuit, Des Moines, Iowa (Ankeny QHS, Warren County QHA, Sting Ray QHS, Big ‘D’ QHS, L & E Performance Horses and New Image Show)
+- Iowa Show Circuit, Des Moines, Iowa (Ankeny QHS, Warren County QHA, Sting Ray Show, Big ‘D’ QHS, L & E Performance Horses and New Image Show)

 The All American Quarter Horse Congress is the largest individual show in terms of entries and will accept show leases but does not allow permits.